 Urine testing is needed only for evaluation of late-onset sepsis.
 Urine should be obtained by catheterization or suprapubic aspiration, not by urine collection bags.
 Although only culture is diagnostic, a finding of ≥ 5 white blood cells/high-power field in the spun urine or any organisms in a fresh unspun gram-stained sample is presumptive evidence of a urinary tract infection (UTI).
 Absence of pyuria does not rule out UTI.

 Numerous tests are often abnormal in sepsis and have been evaluated as possible early markers.
 In general, however, sensitivities tend to be low until later in illness, and specificities are suboptimal.
 Biomarkers are not considered useful for determining when to initiate antibiotics for neonatal sepsis because of their poor positive predictive value, but they may have an adjunctive role in determining when it may be acceptable to stop antibiotics if cultures remain negative in suspected early-onset sepsis.

 Acute-phase reactants are proteins produced by the liver under the influence of IL-1 when inflammation is present.
-The most valuable of these is quantitative C-reactive protein.
-A concentration of ≥ 1 mg/dL (9.52 nmol/L) (measured by nephelometry) is abnormal.
+The most studied of these is quantitative C-reactive protein.
+A concentration of ≥ 1 mg/dL (9.52 nmol/L) (measured by nephelometry) is generally considered abnormal.
 Elevated levels occur within 6 to 8 hours of developing sepsis and peak at 1 day.
 The sensitivity of C-reactive protein measurements is higher if measured after 6 to 8 hours of life.
 Two normal values obtained between 8 hours and 24 hours after birth and then 24 hours later have a negative predictive value of 99.7%.

 1. Pontrelli G, De Crescenzo F, Buzzetti R, et al: Accuracy of serum procalcitonin for the diagnosis of sepsis in neonates and children with systemic inflammatory syndrome: A meta-analysis.
 BMC Infect Dis 17(1):302, 2017. doi: 10.1186/s12879-017-2396-7